From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Method

 In addition to 2D prior alignment, we argue that the reconstructed hands may still suffer from inconsistency in physical interactions where one hand occludes the important fingers of the other hand.
 In this scenario, the three types of additional information mentioned earlier are unable to provide effective guidance for the occluded parts of the hand.
 Consequently, the estimated occluded regions of both hands are prone to penetration issues.

+To this end, we propose the two-hand diffusion model with penetration guidance refines hand interactions by iteratively denoising interpenetrated poses, gradually guiding them toward physically plausible configurations.

-To address this problem, we train a two-hand diffusion model to restore clear hand poses using corresponding penetrated reference two-hands as conditional input and incorporate penetration gradient guidance during the denoising phase.
-For penetrated two-hands, we generate them using two approaches: (1) the first involves synthesizing them with a low-performance two-hand estimation model and selecting the interpenetrated two-hand results.
-(2) the second applies slight noise to the ground truth MANO parameters of the hands until penetration occurs.
-Our method significantly differs from and holds advantages over InterHandGen~\cite{lee2024interhandgen} and zuo et al.~\cite{zuo2023reconstructing}, as we explicitly model a diffusion model capable of learning interactive penetration prior information.
+{ \bf Two-Hand Penetration-Free Diffusion Model.} We implement a two-hand diffusion model to restore clear hand poses using corresponding penetrated reference two-hands as conditional input and incorporate penetration gradient guidance during the denoising phase.
+For penetrated two-hands, we generate them using two approaches: 1) the first involves synthesizing them with a low-performance two-hand estimation model and selecting the interpenetrated two-hand results.
+2) the second applies slight noise to the ground truth MANO parameters of the hands until penetration occurs.

+Our method significantly differs from and holds advantages over InterHandGen~\cite{lee2024interhandgen} (using diffusion-based regularization for output) and zuo et al.~\cite{zuo2023reconstructing} (extracting interacting feature from CNN Encoder), as explicitly modeling interactive priors through a diffusion-based approach, effectively transform penetrated hands into their clean, collision-free counterparts.
 As shown in Stage 2 of Fig.~\ref{fig:pipline}, before using the two-hand diffusion model, we perform an IoU and penetration check between the two hands to reduce unnecessary diffusion inference in most cases.
 The gradient-guided two-hand diffusion effectively alleviates the penetration problem of the occluded regions.

-{ \bf Loss function.} Our two-hand diffusion loss minimizes the L2 distance at each timestep between the clean hands $ X_0 $ and the noisy hands $X_t $ input to the model, conditioned on the timestep $t$ and the penetrated hand inputs $ c$.
+{ \bf Two-hand Diffusion Loss Function.} Our two-hand diffusion loss minimizes the L2 distance at each timestep between the clean hands $ \mathbf{X}_0 $ and the noisy hands $\mathbf{X}_t $ input to the model, conditioned on the timestep $t$ and the penetrated hand inputs $ \mathbf{X}_c$.
+Given two-hand diffusion model $\mathcal{D}$, the diffusion loss can be formulated as: